GoogleCloudDataproc/initialization-actions/mlvm/README.md

 ### R libraries

 Conda is used to install R libraries.
-R version is 3.6 for Dataproc 1.5, and 4.0 for Dataproc 2.0+
+R version is
+4.0 for Dataproc 2.0

 ```
-r-essentials=${R_VERSION}
-r-xgboost=1.3
-r-sparklyr=1.5
+r-essentials=4.0
+r-xgboost=1.4
+r-sparklyr=1.7
 ```
 Note: due to a version conflict, `r-xgboost` is not installed if `--metadata rapids-runtime` is provided.